d-ries/linux-essentials/09_usersandpermissions/01_course.md

 # Users and permissions
 As with any operating system we will be working with different users on the system.
 We've been using the user `student`.
 We can confirm this by running the command `whoami`.
-Another command we can run is the command `who` or `w`.
-This will show us all of the users that are logged in on the system (mind that both commands have a different output!).
+Other commands we can run are `who` or `w`.
+These will show us all of the users that are logged in on the system (mind that both commands have a different output!).

 ## User management
 ### /etc/passwd
-As we've seen before a lot in Linux is done using config files.
-The same can be said about user management.
+As we've seen before all system configuration is done using config files.
+The same is true for user management.
 User configuration is stored in the file `/etc/passwd`.
-It contains a list of user accounts and some metadata seperated by colons:
+It contains a list of user accounts together with some metadata seperated by colons:
 ```bash
 student@linux-ess:~$ tail /etc/passwd
 pollinate:x:105:1::/var/cache/pollinate:/bin/false